bbkki/bbkki/README.md

 - 👀 I’m interested in reading.
 - 🌱 I’m currently learning Java.

-Just love coding, thanks for your visiting!
+Love coding, thanks for your visiting!